 Mauritius makes relatively decent provision for those with mobility problems.
-Modern buildings conform to international standards for disabled access, although public toilets, pavements and lifts tend not to be as good.
+Modern buildings conform to international standards for disabled access, though public toilets, footpaths and lifts tend not to be as good.
 Most top-end hotels have wheelchair access, lifts and a handful of rooms with specially equipped bathrooms.
-In big hotels, there are always plenty of staff around to help and it is often possible to hire an assistant if you want to go on an excursion or a boat trip.
-With a bit of extra notice, some riding stables, dive centres and other sports operators can cater for people with disabilities.
+In big hotels there are always plenty of staff around to help and it's often possible to hire an assistant if you want to go on an excursion or a boat trip.
+With a bit of extra notice some riding stables, dive centres and other sports operators can cater for people with disabilities.

 None of the public-transport systems offer wheelchair access.
 Anyone using a wheelchair will be reliant on private vehicles.

 Download Lonely Planet's free Accessible Travel guides from https://shop.lonelyplanet.com/categories/accessible-travel.